Creating Discovery Rules

 2. Type the new password in the New Password text box.

-3. Click the Password Type dropdown list to select the desired type.
+3. From the Password Type dropdown list, select the desired type.

-4. Either click the No Secret Selected link to choose a secret for the privileged account for the initial takeover.
+4. For Initial Takeover Secrets, you have the option of selecting the No Secret Selected link and choosing a secret for the privileged account for the initial takeover.

-Or if you want to have a set of secrets that can be tried till one works, click the (Switch to Multiple Reset Secrets) link and then click the Add Secret button to choose the secret.
+Or if you want to have a set of secrets that can be tried until one works, click the (Switch to Multiple Reset Secrets) link, and select Add Secret to choose a secret.
 The name of the secret appears.
 Repeat as needed.

 5. Leave the Password Changing dropdown list set to Use privileged account.

-6. Click the Add Secret button to choose a secret or secrets for the privileged account for ongoing use.
+6. For Password Changing Privileged Account, click the Add Secret button to choose a secret or secrets for the privileged account for ongoing use.

-26. Click to select the Generate a random password… selection button if you want to have Verify Privilege Vault create a strong password for the secret.
+24. Select the Generate a random password for each account option if you want to have Verify Privilege Vault create a strong password for the secret.

 This option will change the password on the remote machine for any newly discovered accounts.

-2. Click the Password Type dropdown list to select the desired type.
+2. From the Password Type dropdown list, select the desired type.

-3. Click the Add Secret button to choose a secret or secrets for the privileged account for the initial takeover.
+3. For the Initial Takeover Secrets, click the Add Secret button to choose a secret or secrets for the privileged account.

 4. Leave the Password Changing dropdown list set to Use privileged account.

-5. Click the Add Secret button to choose a secret or secrets for the privileged account for ongoing use.
+5. For Password Changing Privileged Account, click the Add Secret button to choose a secret or secrets for the privileged account for ongoing use.

-30. Click the Subscribed Users dropdown list to select one of the following:
+27. From the Subscribed Users dropdown list, select one of the following:

-32. In the Add section, select or search for users and groups.
-As you click each one you desire, it appears in the Items text box.
+29. In the Add section, select or search for users and groups.
+As you click each one, they appear in the Items text box.

-34. Click the Save button at the bottom of the page
+30. Select Save at the bottom of the page to keep your changes.

 Creating Dependency Rules